WiseLibs/wise-river/README.md

 If the `callback` throws an exception or returns a rejected promise, the stream will stop and will be rejected with the same error.

+Streams will buffer their content until `observe()` (or a higher-level method of consumption) is used.
 Each stream can only have a single `callback`.
 If you try to `observe()` the same stream twice, a warning will be emitted and the second `callback` will never receive any data.
 In other words, the stream will look like an empty stream (except to the first observer).
 This way, observers either get "all or nothing" — it's impossible to receive a partial representation of the stream's content.

 ### .fork(*count = 2*) -> *array of streams*